A rule in of inference in propositional logic. It's used to break up a conditional statement.

 Therefore Socrates is mortal.

-Often abbreviated to MP.
-This is a simple one, but easily confused with Affirming the consequent.
+The full name of this function is modus ponendo ponens, being Latin for "the way that affirms by affirming".
+It is often abbreviated to MP.
+This is a simple rule, but easily confused with Affirming the consequent.

 Modus Ponens is an interesting beast, from a metalogical point of view.
 All argument and propositional logic depends upon MP, because every argument implies the following assumption: